Sharing Kids’ Photos Online: A Family Guide to Privacy, Consent, and Choice

 Silhouettes in window light

-Action shots from behind or off to the side
+Action shots from behind or just out of frame

-Soft-focus on hair, hands, or body in motion
+Details like hair, hands, or bodies in motion

 What to Consider Before Your Session

-How do you feel about using your child’s face on social or blog features?
+How do you feel about your child’s face appearing on social media or blogs?

-Would you prefer a mix of safe, private images and faceless storytelling shots?
+Would you prefer a mix of private images and faceless storytelling shots?

-Are there specific platform(s) (like contests vs. Instagram) you’re okay with or worried about?
+Are there specific platforms (for example, contests vs. Instagram) you’re comfortable with — or not?

-We’ll talk through all your preferences before your session and make a plan that fits.
+We’ll talk through all of this together and make a plan that fits your comfort level.

 Final Thought